wp-plugins/codepeople-post-map/readme.txt

 It is possible define, for each map on sidebar, all attributes available with the format attr="value".
 The map's width is set to the 100% of sidebar by default.

+**Translations**

+The CP Google Maps uses the English language by default, but includes the following language packages:

+* Spanish
+* French

+Note: The languages packages are generated dynamically.
+If detects any errors in the translation, please, contact us to correct it.

 == Frequently Asked Questions ==

 = Q: Why the map's tag is not inserted on page content? =